-- Be focused with well-defined research questions specific to particular datasets. - Include research stages which logically sequence the work to include the data discovery and cleaning stages. - Make explicit links to current policy themes or public service delivery themes, evidenced by reference to published Areas of Research Interest by the data owners or using letters of support from relevant service delivery organisations. - Demonstrate consideration of how you will deliver policy recommendations, public engagement and required outputs specific to the dataset. - Outline how the legacy of proposed activity will engage beneficiaries and increase the likelihood of its impact in providing lasting value to those who might use the research, stakeholders and the wider social science community.
+- Be focused with well-defined research questions specific to particular datasets. - Include research stages which logically sequence the work to include the data discovery and cleaning stages. - Make explicit links to current policy themes or public service delivery themes, evidenced by reference to published Areas of Research Interest by the data owners or using letters of support from relevant service delivery organisations. - Demonstrate consideration of how you will deliver policy recommendations, public engagement and required outputs specific to the dataset. - Outline how the legacy of proposed activity will engage beneficiaries and increase the likelihood of its impact in providing lasting value to those who might use the research.

 ADR UK welcomes proposals for feasibility or investigative studies.
-For example, exploring the quality or contribution of the data in understanding a particular issue, which can feedback to data owners/providers on necessary improvements in order to address policy issues.
+For example, exploring the quality or contribution of the data in understanding a particular issue, which can feedback to data owners/providers on necessary improvements to address policy issues.